 If a Public Provident Fund Account Holder does not deposit Rs.
 500 every year in his account, a penalty of Rs.
 50 each year would be levied along with the arrears of subscription of Rs.
 500 for each such year.

 This amount may be paid in 12 monthly instalments or in lump-sum at the option of the Account Holder.
 Earlier HUF’s were also allowed to invest but now HUF’s are not allowed to invest in Public Provident Fund.
 RBI has also announced that if any HUF had opened a Public Provident Fund Account prior to 13th May 2005, they would be allowed to continue and would be closed on expiry of 15 years from the date of opening the account

 - Recommended Read: How to Save Taxes by forming a HUF

 PPF Interest Rate

 The PPF Interest Rates are benchmarked against the 10-year Government Bond Yield and is 0.25% higher than the average Govt.
 Bond Yield.
 PPF Interest Rates are announced every year by the RBI in the month of March for the upcoming Financial Year.
-The PPF Interest Rate as announced by RBI for the year 2013-14 is 8.7%.
+The PPF Interest Rate as announced by RBI for the financial year 2014-15 is 8.7%.